pallets-eco/flask-admin/doc/introduction.rst

 ------------------------------------

 For a complete list of the attributes that are defined, have a look at the API documentation for :meth:`~flask_admin.model.BaseModelView`.
-Here follows some of the most commonly used ones:
+Here are some of the most commonly used attributes:

 To **disable some of the CRUD operations**, set any of these boolean parameters::